criteo/autofaiss/README.md

 It selects the best indexing parameters to achieve the highest recalls given memory and query speed constraints.

-Using [faiss](https://github.com/facebookresearch/faiss) efficient indices, binary search and heuristics, autofaiss makes it possible to *automatically* build in 3 hours a large (200 hundred millions embeddings, 1TB) knn index in low amount of memory (15 GBs) with a latency in milliseconds (15ms)
+Using [faiss](https://github.com/facebookresearch/faiss) efficient indices, binary search, and heuristics, Autofaiss makes it possible to *automatically* build in 3 hours a large (200 million vectors, 1TB) KNN index in a low amount of memory (15 GB) with latency in milliseconds (10ms).

-Get started by running this [colab notebook](https://colab.research.google.com/github/criteo/autofaiss/blob/master/notebooks/autofaiss_getting_started.ipynb), then check the [full documentation](https://criteo.github.io/autofaiss)
+Get started by running this [colab notebook](https://colab.research.google.com/github/criteo/autofaiss/blob/master/notebooks/autofaiss_getting_started.ipynb), then check the [full documentation](https://criteo.github.io/autofaiss).

 ## How to use autofaiss?